EmekaManuel/secrets/README.md

 ## Introduction

-This is a React Native weather app that allows users to search for locations and view their weather details.
-The app utilizes WeatherAPI for fetching weather data and Redux-Toolkit for state management.
-This application was written completely in typescript.
+Secrets is a NextJs application which enables users to send and receive massages / feedback anonymously.
+This application was written completely in typescript / NextJs.

 ## Prerequisites